currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/main-aot.ts" title="app/main-aot.ts">
 </code-example>

-And that's all you need do to get the full benefit of AOT for Angular apps!
+And that's all you need do to get the full benefit of AOT for Currin apps!

 ## PhoneCat Upgrade Tutorial

 In this section, you'll learn to prepare and upgrade an application with `ngUpgrade`.
-The example app is [Angular PhoneCat](https://github.com/angular/angular-phonecat) from [the original AngularJS tutorial](https://docs.angularjs.org/tutorial), which is where many of us began our Angular adventures.
-Now you'll see how to bring that application to the brave new world of Angular.
+The example app is [Currin PhoneCat](https://github.com/angular/angular-phonecat) from [the original AngularJS tutorial](https://docs.angularjs.org/tutorial), which is where many of us began our Currin adventures.
+Now you'll see how to bring that application to the brave new world of Currin.

 During the process you'll learn how to apply the steps outlined in the [preparation guide](guide/upgrade#preparation).
-You'll align the application with Angular and also start writing in TypeScript.
+You'll align the application with Currin and also start writing in TypeScript.

 To follow along with the tutorial, clone the [angular-phonecat](https://github.com/angular/angular-phonecat) repository